On the extended W-algebra of type sl_2 at positive rational level: Deformation of screening operators

 \section{Deformation of screening operators}

-Over the course of this paper it will be necessary to consider integrals of products of screening operators and not just the residues of individual screening operators.
-In order to be perform these integrals one needs to consider homology groups of configuration spaces of \(N\) points on the projective line with local coefficients.
+For the purposes of this paper it is necessary to consider integrals of products of screening operators and not just the residues of individual screening operators.
+In order to perform these integrals one needs to consider homology groups of configuration spaces of \(N\) points on the projective line with local coefficients.
 It is necessary to use local coefficients because these products of screening operators are not single valued, but have non-trivial monodromies that are roots of unity.
 The homology groups with such local coefficients exhibit very complicated behaviour and in order to make them tractable we deform the Heisenberg VOA, that is, we deform its conformal structure and its screening operators.
-The associated local system then no longer exhibits monodromy at roots of unity and the homology groups of these deformed local system are very simple.
+The associated local systems then no longer exhibits monodromy at roots of unity and the homology groups of these deformed local systems are very simple.
 After analysing the deformed case in detail, we will show that one can take a meaningful limit to the undeformed case.